Andres Muhlach: Breakthrough

-In January 2024, Muhlach launched his professional career after signing an exclusive contract with Manny V. Pangilinan, chief executive of MVP Group of Companies, and Vic del Rosario, chairman of Viva Communications.
+In January 2024, Muhlach launched his professional career after signing an exclusive contract with Manny V. Pangilinan, chief executive of MVP Group of Companies, and Vic del Rosario, chairperson of Viva Communications.

-His first TV project is the family sitcom Da Pers Family, which aired on TV5 in July 2024.
-Muhlach was cast as Mark Keifer Watson, the male lead in the teen romance comedy series, Ang Mutya ng Section E. The Viva One series has garnered significant traction among global audiences.
+His first television project is the family sitcom Da Pers Family, which aired on TV5 in July 2024.
+Muhlach was cast as Mark Keifer Watson, the male lead in the teen romance comedy series Ang Mutya ng Section E opposite Ashtine Olviga.
+The Viva One series has garnered significant traction among global audiences.
+His onscreen pairing with Olviga was dubbed "AshDres" and has been described as "perhaps one of the biggest love teams" in the Philippines.
+In the same year, he starred as Raffy in the romance film Minamahal: 100 Bulaklak Para Kay Luna alongside Olviga.
+The Freemans Januar Junior Aguja said that Olviga's performance was clearly stronger than Muhlach's, but saw potential in the latter if he works harder to improve his acting.

 Muhlach won the Best New Male TV Personality award at the 38th PMPC Star Awards for Television in April 2025.

+In October 2025, it was announced that Muhlach would join the cast of the musical adaptation of the 1984 coming-of-age film Bagets, which starred his father, Aga Muhlach, as the boy-next-door Adie.
+The younger Muhlach also played Adie in the musical, which ran from January to March 2026 at the Newport Performing Arts Theater in Pasay.
+Muhlach received mixed reviews for his performance in Bagets.
+Nikki Francisco of Theater Fans Manila criticized his singing and dancing technique, writing that he "struggles to meet the technical and interpretive demands of live musical theater"; on the other hand, Spot.PH's Jerome Gomez said that despite Muhlach's vocal limitations and "awkward" moments, he "effortlessly lights up every spot of the stage he finds himself in".